abbreviatedman/04-react-redux-exercise/directions.md

 5. Install dependencies by entering `npm install` in the terminal.

-6. Install React Redux and Redux by typing `npm i redux react-redux`.
+6. Install React Redux and Redux by typing `npm install redux react-redux`.

 7. Run the app by typing `npm run dev` in the terminal.
 This will provide a clickable link to open the app in your default browser.